 - Connect across districts and organizations to digest new information, share best practices, and problem-solve challenges within the Five Conditions.

-- Consider how to refine our vision and strategies to promote equity and college to career readiness for all students.
+- Refine our vision and strategies to promote equity and college-to-career readiness for all students in this challenging context.

 Author | Culturally Responsive Teaching and the Brain